hapijs/cookie/API.md

     - set the `raw` property of the object to `true` to determine the current request path based on the raw node.js request object received from the HTTP server callback instead of the processed hapi request object
-- `async validateFunc` - an optional session validation function used to validate the content of the session cookie on each request.
+- `async validate` - an optional session validation function used to validate the content of the session cookie on each request.
 Used to verify that the internal session state is still valid (e.g. user account still exists).
 The function has the signature `function(request, session)`
   where: